EdmundChia/HTX-xData-Technical-Test/README.md

 python cv-index.py
 ```

-When you're done, deactivate the virtual environment:
+When you're done, deactivate the virtual environment but leave the docker container running for task 5:
 ```bash
 deactivate
 ```